dylanbrandtner/CarND-Semantic-Segmentation-Project-P12/README.md

 You can also download the full video [here](challenge_video_out.mp4).

+The labeling was not quite as consistent on the videos as it was on the test data, but it still did a pretty reasonable job.
+I noticed a few issues:
+* The labeling is more "spotty" (i.e. less consistent) and there were typically gaps where the road label is not properly applied (often the brightest portions).
+* Concrete highway dividers/structures were typically labeled as road.
+* The sky/background data was often labeled as road.

+I attributed these to three things:
+1. Since the network expected a certain image resolution, I did some scaling of the image down and then back up again after the labels were applied.
+This may have lead to some gaps due to the stretching.
+2. The images in the training set were more diverse, yet more consistent in lighting conditions.
+Lighter areas were often sidewalk or buildings, not road, and most of the roads themselves were a more consistent color.
+3. The camera angle in the videos showed a significant amount of sky and background, and "concrete-like" images, like mountains or bridges were typically in that background.
+Thus, it might make logical sense to cut off the part of the image above the horizon before passing it into the FCN.
+However, it was good to see that even though I didn't do this, the FCN still did a pretty decent job with it's classification above the horizon.

 ## Reflection

 Overall, this project was very interesting.
 The initial problem this was solving (i.e. labeling each part of the image) was even more interesting, so I wish we were able to train a model to categorize everything, not just roads (i.e. pedestrians, signs, etc).
 Although, perhaps the available resources were not enough to reasonably train such a complex model.